popphp/pop-auth/README.md

 ### Authenticate using a file

-For this example, we can use a file called '.htmyauth' containing a colon delimited list of usernames and passwords (normally, we wouldn't use clear text):
+For this example, we use a file called '.htmyauth' containing a colon-delimited list of usernames and passwords (normally, we wouldn't use clear text):

     admin:12admin34